-The PPD Poll follows level 1 AAPOR standards of disclosure and WAPOR/ESOMAR code of conduct.
+The Big Data Poll, known on People’s Pundit Daily as the PPD Poll, follows level 1 AAPOR standards of disclosure and WAPOR/ESOMAR code of conduct.
 All publicly released surveys are subscriber– and individual reader donations-funded, not sponsored by any other media outlet, partisan or political entity.

-The survey results are based on interviews conducted via the PPD National Internet Polling Panel.
-Interviews are NOT conducted on most national holidays and samples can include various fractions/percentages of repeat interviews from panelists, which we have demonstrated provides a more accurate gauge of shifting public opinion.
+Interviews are conducted via the Big Data Poll National Internet Polling Panel and partners, which, in total, boasts a reach of roughly 20 million.
+Interviews are NOT conducted on most national holidays and, depending on the survey method–random sample vs opt-in–samples can include various percentages of repeat interviews from panelists, which we have demonstrated provides a more accurate gauge of shifting public opinion.

 During screening or initial interviews, respondents are asked to give their names, contact information (i.e. email and/or phone), as well as the city and zip code where they are registered or plan to register to vote.
 This is so we can attempt to re-interview, to obtain regional data etc. The information is also used to verify registration status when possible (based on the state) for respondents who were not already identified.

 We’ll attempt to contact a respondent for a repeat interview up to 10 times before removing them from the panel.

 The Big Data Poll conducts two different types of surveys–random samples and opt-in Internet panel–depending on clients’ needs, goals and objectives.

 We select a random sample of panelists to take part in our surveys.
 But rather than drawing from a list of phone numbers, instead we randomly draw from panel respondents.
 We ask our respondents at least about the demographics detailed below, whether they are registered to vote, what state they live in, etc. just as phone-based pollsters have done for years.

 In these samples, we calculate a traditional margin of error (MoE).